-Colorado State Quarters were released on June 14, 2006 as the thirty-eighth coin in the State Quarter series.
+Colorado State Quarters (Buy on eBay) were released on June 14, 2006 as the thirty-eighth coin in the State Quarter series.
 Colorado’s original Statehood date was August 1, 1876.

 The reverse design of the Colorado Quarter features the Rocky Mountains.
 The inscriptions include the State name, Statehood date, mintage date, “E Pluribus Unum,” and a banner reading “Colorful Colorado.”
 The coin’s reverse was designed and engraved by Norman Nemeth.